-Statement from Assemblyman Joseph Angelino (R,C,I-Norwich) on The Swearing-In of Gov. Kathy Hochul
+Statement from Assemblyman Joseph Angelino (R,C,I-Norwich) on the State of the State Address

 Joseph Angelino was elected to the New York State Assembly on November 3, 2020.
 His district is comprised of parts of Delaware, Broome, Chenango and Otsego counties.

 As an Assemblyman, Joseph will work to protect the interests of New York’s incredible law enforcement agents, ensure veterans have every opportunity to thrive upon returning from service, and fight for the state’s struggling middle class.